IainMF/Mens_Rights_NZ/submissions/MoH FV Complaint.md

         -   explain the change in policy in the guidelines; and

         -   Provide support and education for health professionals on the issues for male victims of partner and family violence.
+## Response

+Tēnā koe Iain

+Thank you for your detailed correspondence dated 20 August 2025 regarding the Ministry of Health’s Violence Intervention Programme (VIP) and the Family Violence Assessment and Intervention Guidelines.
+We appreciate your engagement and the time you have taken to raise concerns about the programme’s focus and its implications for male victims of family violence.

+We acknowledge the human rights principles you have outlined, including those in the New Zealand Bill of Rights Act 1990, the Human Rights Act 1993, and international covenants such as the International Covenant on Civil and Political Rights (ICCPR) and International Covenant on Economic, Social and Cultural Rights (ICESCR).
+Health New Zealand | Te Whatu Ora (Health NZ) is committed to upholding these obligations and ensuring that all individuals - regardless of gender - are treated with dignity and respect and have access to appropriate health services.

+### Rationale for VIP focus on women and children
+The VIP was developed in response to extensive evidence showing that women and children disproportionately experience the most severe and persistent forms of family violence.
+This includes physical, sexual, and psychological abuse, often with long-term health consequences.
+The programme’s design reflects the need for a targeted response to address this significant public health issue.

+Key considerations include:

+1. **Prevalence and Severity of Harm:** While men can and do experience partner violence, the evidence consistently shows that women are more likely to experience repeated, severe, and coercive forms of abuse.
+For example, the New Zealand Family Violence Study (2019) found that women were significantly more likely than men to experience sexual violence and psychological abuse from intimate partners.
+The health consequences for women - especially in reproductive and maternal health settings - are profound and require tailored responses.
+2. **Health Sector Entry Points:** The VIP, which also encompasses child abuse and neglect, is integrated across various health services settings, including sexual health, and child health services.
+These settings provide critical opportunities for early identification and intervention.
+3. **Ethical and Clinical Imperatives**: Routine enquiry for women is recommended based on ethical obligations to do good and prevent harm, and because women are more likely to benefit from early identification due to the nature and frequency of their interactions with health services.
+For men, enquiry is recommended when signs or symptoms are present, ensuring that support is available without overextending limited resources in settings where routine enquiry may not be clinically justified.
+4. **Resource allocation and programme effectiveness:** Health NZ must ensure that interventions are evidence-based and proportionate to the scale and severity of the issue.
+While differential treatment must be justified, it is not discriminatory when based on objective criteria and aimed at achieving legitimate public health outcomes.
+The current approach reflects this balance.
+5. **Commitment to continuous improvement:** We acknowledge that male victims of family violence face unique barriers to disclosure and support.
+Health NZ is committed to improving data collection, training, and service responsiveness to ensure male victims are not overlooked.
+We will continue to review the Guidelines and VIP evaluation frameworks to ensure they reflect evolving evidence and uphold the rights of all individuals.

+Your feedback will be considered as part of the ongoing programme development and evaluation.

+Thank you for taking the time to write, and for your advocacy to ensure that all victims of family violence receive the support they need.
+I hope this information is useful, and I wish you well.

+Nāku noa, nā

+Deborah Woodley
+Director, Starting Well
+Planning, Funding & Outcomes

 [^1]: Fanslow J L, Kelly P, Ministry of Health.
 2016. *[Family Violence Assessment and Intervention Guideline: Child abuse and intimate partner violence (2nd edn)](https://www.tewhatuora.govt.nz/assets/Our-health-system/Preventative-Health/Family-Violence/family-violence-assessment-intervention-guideline-jun16_0-1.pdf)*